Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ### Indexing for I3S 1.6 and earlier

-Since paging was not introduced until I3S version 1.7, any indexing scheme can be used for I3S version 1.6 and earlier.
+Prior to the introduction of node paging, any indexing scheme can be used for I3S version 1.6 and earlier.
 This is a brief example for "treekeys".

 The treekey format is loosely modeled on binary search trees.
 The key value indicates the level and sibling association of a given node.
 Since the key directly indicates the position of the node in the tree, it allows the nodes to be sorted in a single dimension.
 They treekeys are stingified integers.